web-contribution-DWOC/Team-Builder/README.md

   #### Manually
+  1. fork and give star to this project ❤️.
-  1. Download node.js from https://nodejs.org/en/download/
+  2. Download node.js from https://nodejs.org/en/download/
-  2. Open vs-code/cmd/powershell and in the new terminal run
+  3. Open vs-code/cmd/powershell and in the new terminal run
    ```bash
    git clone https://github.com/MLH-LHD-Build-2022/Team-Builder
    ```

- 3. run <br>
+ 4. run <br>
    ```bash
    npm install
    ```

-  4. Create `.env` file in the root directory. <br>
+  5. Create `.env` file in the root directory. <br>

-  5. Create a web project in the firebase console and copy the `firebase options`. <br>
+  6. Create a web project in the firebase console and copy the `firebase options`. <br>

-  6. Paste the options in `.env` file
+  7. Paste the options in `.env` file
   > Replace all the `:` with `=` and eleminate all the `,` and `blank spaces` as depicted in the code block below.
    ```dotenv
    apiKey="apiKey from your firebase project"